Snowflake Integration with Snowflake Governance Features Reference Guide

 Snowflake External OAuth

-Immuta's OAuth authentication method uses Client Credentials Flow to integrate with Snowflake External OAuth.
-When a user configures the Snowflake integration or connects a Snowflake data source, Immuta uses the token credentials to craft an authenticated access token to connect with Snowflake.
+Immuta's OAuth authentication method uses the Client Credentials Flow to integrate with Snowflake External OAuth.
+When a user configures the Snowflake integration or connects a Snowflake data source, Immuta uses the token credentials (obtained using a certificate or passing a client secret) to craft an authenticated access token to connect with Snowflake.
 This allows organizations that already use Snowflake External OAuth to use that secure authentication with Immuta.

 - An Immuta application administrator configures the Snowflake integration or creates a data source.